jluisbn/deck-of-cards/README.md

 To run this locally:

-1.- At this moment all changes are direct in master, please checkout master branch, and update all dependencies in build.gradle
+1.- At this moment all changes are direct in master, please checkout master branch, and update all dependencies in build.gradle.

 2.- Install docker